doshik/JIC-2325-TA_Application_Website/README.md

 ## Version 0.5.0:

 ### New Features:
-- Frontend: Removed all hardcoded data.
+- Frontend/Backend: Removed all hardcoded data.
 All data displayed on the app is now served by the backend, providing more flexibility and dynamic content.
 - Frontend: Allow professors to filter the courses to view by semester, providing a more efficient way to manage their courses.
 - Frontend: Added professor view of application submission, providing professors with easy access to the TA applications for their courses.
 - Frontend: Completed professor interview scheduling page, providing a streamlined way for professors to schedule interviews with TA candidates.
 - Frontend: Added interview cancel functionality, providing users with more options when scheduling interviews.
+- Backend: Completed functionality for application saving and submission.

 ### Bug Fixes:
 - Frontend: "/" route now redirects to the login page, improving the security and user experience of the website.